-- Have the candidates make notes in the graphic organizer for the activity. - Encourage them to reflect on their responses and then write their impact statement in the space provided at the bottom of the page.
-They should choose a practice they take part in regularly and discuss its impact on their lives. - Call on volunteers to share their answers.
+- Have the candidates make notes in the graphic organizer for the activity. - Encourage them to reflect on their responses and then write their impact statement as well as answer the second question about a practice they don't take part in regularly. - · Call on volunteers to share their answers.